-IODP Expedition 353, Indian Monsoon Rainfall, will sail Nov 29 to explore how monsoon patterns have influenced global ice volume and greenhouse gas concentrations over geologic time.
+IODP Expedition 353, Indian Monsoon Rainfall, is now underway to explore how monsoon patterns have influenced global ice volume and greenhouse gas concentrations over geologic time.
 See the schedule for more IODP expeditions.

 Concluding the JOIDES Resolution's 2014 trio of expeditions to the Izu-Bonin-Mariana Arc System, Exp 352 examined how subduction begins at convergent oceanic plate margins.